Sexual orientation discrimination: A guide for employees

 This guide for employees is about sexual orientation discrimination in the workplace.

-It explains the meaning of sexual orientation discrimination, outlines the types of sexual orientation discrimination that are recognised by the Equality Act 2010, provides examples to help you recognise if you are being discriminated against and offers guidance on what to do if you are being discriminated against.
+It explains the meaning of sexual orientation discrimination and outlines the types of sexual orientation discrimination that are recognised by the Equality Act 2010.

 What is sexual orientation discrimination?

 Normally, sexual orientation discrimination is when you’re treated badly because you are gay or bisexual.
 It could also, however, be because you’re heterosexual.
 Sexual orientation is defined as the gender of people you’re attracted to, whether they are people of the same sex, people of a different sex or people of either sex.

 What are the different types of sexual orientation discrimination?

 There are four types of sexual orientation discrimination, as outlined below.